Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Controller Design

-\end{ceqn} Here, $\tilde{v}_{k}^{H}$ represents the GP compensated HV velocity, the $v_{k}^{H}$ (computed via \eqref{eqn:arx}) and $p_{k}^{H}$ are the velocity and position states at the current time step $k$ respectively, thus the variance $\Sigma(v_{k}^{H}) = 0$ and $\Sigma(p_{k}^{H}) = 0$.
-Applying \eqref{eqn:gp_eqn}, the propagation equation for the mean of position is derived as \begin{ceqn}
+\end{ceqn} Here, $\tilde{v}_{k}^{H}$ represents the compensated HV velocity obtained from the GP model, while $v_{k}^{H}$ (computed using \eqref{eqn:arx}) and $p_{k}^{H}$ denote the velocity and position states at the current time step $k$.
+At the current time, the variances $\Sigma(v_{k}^{H})$ and $\Sigma(p_{k}^{H})$ are both equal to zero.
+By employing \eqref{eqn:gp_eqn}, we can propagate the mean of the position using the following equation: \begin{ceqn}

-\end{ceqn} with the initial value $\mu_{0}^{p^{H}} = p_{k}^{H}$.
-The propagation equation for the variance of position is \begin{ceqn}
+\end{ceqn} with the initial value is $\mu_{0}^{p^{H}} = p_{k}^{H}$.
+We also have the propagation equation for the position variance as: \begin{ceqn}